 - Place the smashed cucumbers in a shallow bowl and sprinkle them evenly with the salt.
 Set aside until cucumbers release water, 20 to 30 minutes.
 (Persian cucumbers may not release much.)

 - When the cucumbers are done brining, drain off any water that has collected.
-Stir in 1 teaspoon rice vinegar, 1 teaspoon sesame oil, 1/2 teaspoon soy sauce, and red pepper flakes (or red finger chili pepper slices) if using.
+Stir in 1 teaspoon rice vinegar, 1 teaspoon sesame oil, ½ teaspoon soy sauce, and red pepper flakes (or red finger chili pepper slices) if using.
 Taste and adjust seasonings, if desired.
-Let sit at room temperature or in the refrigerator for a minimum of 30 minutes to 1 hour (*note: the salad will taste better with more time, so if time allows, refrigerate and marinate for 6 hours or longer) to let the flavors develop.
+Let sit at room temperature or in the refrigerator for a minimum of 30 minutes to 1 hour.
+Tip for Success: The salad will taste better with more time, so if time allows, refrigerate and marinate for 6 hours or longer to let the flavors develop.

 Tips for Success: